 The Company has an exclusive license agreement with LLPG, Inc. ("LLPG"), a corporation headed by Mr. Chitayat.
 Under the terms of the agreement, LLPG has the right to commercialize Liquidmetal alloys, particularly precious-metal based compositions, in jewelry and high-end luxury product markets.
 The Company, in turn, will receive royalty payments over the life of the contract on all Liquidmetal products produced and sold by LLPG.
-The Company recognized revenues from product sales and licensing fees of \$8 and \$203 from LLPG during the three and six months ended June 30, 2009 and \$137 and \$172 of revenues during the three and six months ended June 30, 2008, respectively.
-Approximately, \$72 and \$30 is included in accounts receivables as of June 30, 2009 and December 31, 2008, respectively, for outstanding trade receivables due from LLPG.
+The Company recognized revenues from product sales and licensing fees of \$0 and \$203 from LLPG during the three and nine months ended September 30, 2009 and \$119 and \$290 of revenues during the three and nine months ended September 30, 2008, respectively.
+Approximately, \$52 and \$30 is included in accounts receivables as of September 30, 2009 and December 31, 2008, respectively, for outstanding trade receivables due from LLPG.

-As of June 30, 2009 and December 31, 2008, Ricardo Salas, the Company's Executive Vice President, held \$0 and \$381 of the convertible unsecured subordinated notes, respectively, \$259 of the unsecured subordinated notes for both periods.
-Mr. Salas also held a total of 1,307,884 and 377,691 of exercisable warrants as of June 30, 2009 and December 31, 2008.
+As of September 30, 2009 and December 31, 2008, Ricardo Salas, the Company's Executive Vice President, held \$0 and \$381 of the convertible unsecured subordinated notes, respectively, and \$259 of the unsecured subordinated notes for both periods.
+Mr. Salas advanced the Company \$75 during the three and nine months ended September 30, 2009 to meet working capital needs and are included in short-term debt.
+The \$75 advance accrues interest at an annual rate of 10%.

 On June 1, 2007, the Company entered into a transaction with Grace Metal (currently Liquidmetal Korea Co., Ltd. "LMK"), under which (i) LMK agreed to purchase various equipments (including die casting machines and vacuum induction melters) used in the Company's bulk amorphous alloy business segment and (ii) the Company granted LMK a 10-year exclusive license to manufacture products made from bulk Liquidmetal alloys for customers whose principal headquarters or whose major operations are located in South Korea.
 LMK was formed by an investor group that includes the former director and officer of the Company, James Kang, who is also the brother of John Kang, Chairman of our company.
-Under an equipment purchase agreement between the Company and LMK, LMK agreed to buy the purchased equipment for a total purchase price of \$2,000, of which \$759 were received as of June 30, 2009.
-The equipment purchase agreement provides that delivery of the equipment can be delayed to accommodate the Company's continuing manufacturing needs, and it also provides that the Company will retain a security interest in the purchased equipment until full payment of the purchase price.
+Under an equipment purchase agreement between the Company and LMK, LMK agreed to buy the purchased equipment for a total purchase price of \$2,000.
+The equipment purchase agreement provides that delivery of the equipment can be delayed to accommodate the Company's continuing manufacturing needs, and it also provides that the Company will retain a security interest in the purchased equipment of the purchase price.